johnzastrow/johnzastrow.github.io/_posts/2008-07-05-paths-on-linux.md

 to
 PATH=$PATH:$HOME/bin:$JAVA\_HOME/bin:/usr/local/iperf

-Then “source” your copy of .bash\_profile to invoke the changes:
+Then "source" your copy of .bash\_profile to invoke the changes:
 source .bash\_profile

 or in my case